 The Management of Myelomeningocele Study (MOMS) was a ground-breaking study of the treatment of myelomeningocele (MMC), the most severe form of spina bifida.
 The study, which compared fetal versus postnatal surgery to repair spina bifida, found that fetal surgery had many long-term benefits and some risks.

 A follow-up to the MOMS study evaluated 88 uterine scars at the time of delivery.
-Abnormalities were found in 35 percent of the scars:
+Abnormalities were found in 35% of the scars:

 The hysterotomy (incision in the uterus) complication rate is a significant limitation of prenatal repair of MMC by open fetal surgery and can also significantly affect future reproductive outcomes.